 It could be challenging to compete with some of the base salaries offered by large, well-established consulting firms.
 Therefore, it may come as a comforting surprise that in our Job Search Survey only around 15% of Management Consultants cited base salary as the key consideration when considering a new role.
 As well as base salary, consider bonus levels, potential equity and other benefits, many of which might not be part of larger firm packages.

 4. Recruitment channels

-The key here is breadth and reach and a blended approach to finding the best talent.
+The key here is the breadth and reach and a blended approach to finding the best talent.
 It is increasingly recognised that many management consultants use their own network of contacts to find new career opportunities.
-However, over 40% of consultants engage with specialist recruitment agencies in order to find openings in small and medium sized consultancies.
+However, over 40% of consultants engage with specialist recruitment agencies in order to find openings in small and medium-sized consultancies.
 Consider enlisting the support of a specialist management consultancy recruitment agency.
 They will have access to a large database of screened, experienced management consultants.
 Reputable and professional recruiters can be excellent brand ambassadors for your firm.
-Furthermore they provide a channel to candidates you have no way of reaching yourselves.
+Furthermore, they provide a channel to candidates you have no way of reaching yourselves.
 In addition, a good recruiter will maintain contact with many potential hires who are not actively job seeking at the time your opportunity becomes available.

 5. Positive candidate experience

 Your potential hire deserves integrity, respect and timely, effective communication.
 You may well be busy dealing with client work, particularly during a period of growth.
 However it is essential to ensure that the way you treat all candidates is a reflection on how an individual will be treated, should they be lucky enough to secure a job offer.
-Certainly that’s the way a candidate will view it and may see delays and lack of communication as an indication of life as an employee!
+Certainly, that’s the way a candidate will view it and may see delays and lack of communication as an indication of life as an employee!

 It was clear from our survey of management consultants that there are a number of candidate frustrations regularly encountered by job seekers looking for a career move within the consultancy industry.
 In particular: